xy-241/CS-Notes/content/OS/OS.md

 - Example is [[FreeRTOS]], used by [[ESP32]]

 ### Personal Computer OS
-- Support [[Multi-Programming]] - dozens of programs started up at boot time
+- Support [[Multi-programming]] - dozens of programs started up at boot time
 - Provide good support to a single user
 - Widely used for word processing, spreadsheets & gaming etc
 - Example are [[Linux]] and [[Windows]]